janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 -----

-### Prepare your host Deskop for remote desktop (RDP)
+## HOST: Prepare your host Deskop for remote desktop (RDP)

-This step fixes the common issue where RDP connects but immediately closes or shows a blank screen on KDE/Plasma environments.
+This configuration is for Debian 13 on KDE/Plasma environments.

 1.  **Modify the xRDP Startup Script:** This tells xRDP exactly which desktop environment to launch.
     ```bash